Burt Kwouk: Career

-A reference to Kwouk's appearances in several films with Peter Sellers is found in the opening scene of The Fiendish Plot of Dr. Fu Manchu (1980) where Sellers says to him "your face is familiar."
+A reference to Kwouk's appearances in several films as Cato with Peter Sellers is found in the opening scene of Seller's last film, The Fiendish Plot of Dr. Fu Manchu (1980) where Sellers, as Fu Manchu says to him "your face is familiar."
 His next major role was as the honourable but misguided Major Yamauchi in the BBC World War II television drama Tenko (1981–1984).
 Kwouk featured in many British television productions that called for an Oriental actor.
 As a result, he became a well-known face in the United Kingdom and appeared as himself in the Harry Hill Show, in addition to supporting several of Hill's live tours.
 Kwouk had a guest role in Super Gran in 1985, appearing as himself in the episode "Super Gran and the TV Villains".
-He also played a supportive role in the 1985 RKO film Plenty (film), portraying a Burmese diplomat at a dinner party.
+He also played a supportive role in the 1985 RKO film Plenty, portraying a Burmese diplomat at a dinner party.

 In 2000, Kwouk appeared in an episode of the syndicated western TV series Queen of Swords as Master Kiyomasa, an aged Japanese warrior-priest; Sung-Hi Lee played his female pupil, Kami.
 He provided voice-overs on the spoof Japanese betting show Banzai (2001–2004) and subsequently appeared in adverts for the betting company, Bet365.
 From 2002 to 2010 Kwouk had a regular role as one of the three main characters in the long-running BBC series Last of the Summer Wine, featuring as 'Electrical' Entwistle.
 His later work also included voice acting for radio drama, video games, and television commercials.